I’m writing this to you at 6 am my time. I’m in my office already and it’s still dark out.

 I wake up early.
 I don’t have a set time and I don’t believe in alarm clocks (unless it’s for a specific occasion, like an early flight).
 But I still get up between 4 am and 6 am every single day.
 It’s something I love doing.

-I write these articles which start as emails every day.
+I write these articles every day.
 Admittedly this is a newer discipline, but it’s one I’ve committed to fully.